sree-sr7/sree-sr7/README.md

 I care more about systems holding up under real load than about how a demo looks.

+### ⚙️ How I build

+- If it can race, assume it will — concurrency correctness isn't optional.
+- Profile before you optimize; a 50% latency win beats a clever guess every time.
+- A boring, well-indexed query beats a clever cache most days.

 ### 🔭 Currently building

 RCSS — a campus resource management platform (space booking, multi-level approvals, real-time notifications) — leading a 5-engineer team through active development.